 P.S Both the Intro and End Credits to this show are so awesome.

+Like in Pokémon Yellow, Pikachu has a voice actor this time round.
 I'd like to see all the grainy Pokémon sound effects eased out eventually.

 Mega Evolutions offer a 'trump card' like element to battles.
 Making for